-Check out our pathways this holiday season.
+Check out our pathways this summer.
 Whether you are looking to go on an easy stroll or have a sweaty workout, Palmy has a walk for everyone.
 Here’s a handful of our favourites.

 Loop track: Te Āpiti Gorge walk*